Samic8/samdawson.dev/src/articles/robust-ui/svg-graph-testing/svg-graph-testing.md

 ## Conclusion

 Although testing _implementation_ goes against Testing Libraries philosophy it's worth being a bit awkward to make your graph code robust and future proof.
-SVG graphs are [not particular accessible](https://tink.uk/accessible-svg-line-graphs/) themselves, so it's hard to query by user accessible features, which is what Testing Library wants you to do.
+SVG graphs are [not particularly accessible](https://tink.uk/accessible-svg-line-graphs/) themselves, so it's hard to query by user-accessible features, which is what Testing Library wants you to do.

-On swapping out libraries as mentioned earlier: It's never going to be as simple as swapping libraries and the tests all pass because we are testing implementation (the SVG), but thats ok it's a intentional decision.
+On swapping out libraries as mentioned earlier: It's never going to be as simple as swapping libraries and the tests all pass because we are testing implementation (the SVG), but that's ok it's an intentional decision.

 ### Resources